xzrsgis/NickelMiningMap/README.md

 ## Preview
 Visualisation of the dataset can be found through a Google Earth Engine-based APP:https://ee-xzrs.projects.earthengine.app/view/nickelminingareamapsea

+## Download
+The high-resolution nickel areas and validation samples can be downloaded from https://doi.org/10.6084/m9.figshare.31839958

 ## Contact
 Xiaoxin Zhang (xiaoxzh@hku.hk) at the University of Hong Kong.